AndreRudolph/impulsephp-doc/docs/components.md

 <code class="language-bash">php bin/console debug:impulse:components</code>
 </pre>

 Available components are discovered automatically and you don't have to register any component class by yourself as long as you follow the conventions.
+The convention is that all classes within the UI/Components/ directory which implement the HtmlBasedComponentContract are registered as components automatically.

 <a name="basics"></a>
 ### Basics